3liz/lizmap-documentation/source/install/linux.rst

 .. code-block:: bash

-   # locales
+   # configure locales
-   locale-gen fr_FR.UTF-8 #replace fr with your language dpkg-reconfigure locales dpkg-reconfigure tzdata #define your timezone [useful for logs]
+   locale-gen fr_FR.UTF-8 #replace fr with your language dpkg-reconfigure locales
+   # define your timezone [useful for logs]
+   dpkg-reconfigure tzdata
+   apt-get install ntp ntpdate

 .. note:: It is also necessary configure the other software so that they are using this default encoding if this is not the case.